absolunet/docs-node-ioc/src/docs/03_first-steps/02_create-a-web-page/en.md

 Something that we did not cover yet was the pluralization, which is part of the framework, within a standalone helper, but also within the translator service, which we use through the `t` helper function.

-Then `t` function can accept multiple kind of parameters:
+Then `t` function can accept many kinds of parameters:

  - `t('my.string')` -> basic translation
  - `t('my.string', 2)` -> basic translation with pluralization